Lusanda-Hlela/airbnb-clone-project/README.md

 - **Project Manager**: Coordinates team efforts, timelines, and communication across the project.

 Each role ensures that the application is robust, scalable, and maintainable throughout the development lifecycle.

+## Technology Stack

+The backend for the Airbnb Clone project utilizes a range of technologies to ensure scalability, maintainability, and performance.
+Below is a list of the core technologies and their purpose in the project:

+- **Django**: A high-level Python web framework used to build and organize the core backend functionalities and API logic.
+- **Django REST Framework (DRF)**: A powerful toolkit built on Django for building RESTful APIs, handling serialization, authentication, and permissions.
+- **PostgreSQL**: A robust relational database used to store and manage structured application data such as users, properties, and bookings.
+- **GraphQL**: A flexible query language that allows clients to request exactly the data they need, improving performance and developer experience.
+- **Celery**: An asynchronous task queue used to manage background tasks like sending notifications or processing long-running jobs (e.g., payments).
+- **Redis**: An in-memory data structure store used to support caching and as a message broker for Celery tasks.
+- **Docker**: A containerization platform that ensures consistency across development, testing, and production environments.
+- **CI/CD Pipelines**: Automates testing, building, and deploying of code changes to reduce manual effort and improve deployment speed.